Vermintide-Mod-Framework/Grasmann-Mods/healthbars/readme.txt

 show healthbars for damaged enemies.

 Changelog
+2.1.0
+	- Updated for latest vmf version
+	- Fixed crash due to removed references in vt2 source code
+	- Renamed options to be clearer
+	- Localized in english and german
 2.0.2 - Updated for latest vmf
 2.0.1 - Fix to prevent crash with incorrect load order 2.0.0 - Updated for use with vt2